Tuesday, January 13, 2026

 To leave us one man’s fantasy, emanated from J Paul’s will,

-A villa he never saw himself, as he last set foot in California in 1951,
+A villa he never saw himself, as he last set foot in California 1951,

 Before too much was made of his fortune.

-Parking he wanted to be free, our poetically correct handicap tag
+At parking he'd wanted free, our poetically correct handicap tag

-Hung so we could snag some electric car charge and walked
+Hung so we could snag some illicit car charge we walked past

 He bought Doheny’s interests after his disgrace at Teapot Dome,

-Never thinking a few bribes would cause such grievance
+Never thinking that a few bribes among friends, even if

-The Feds had forced his son to say how the money was delivered
+The Feds'd forced his son to aver how the money'd been delivered

-Via a partner that was the son’s secret lover (it was whispered)
+Via a partner who was his secret lover (it was whispered)

-And both son and lover ended up murdered by the same gun, same day,
+And both son and lover ended up dead by the same gun, same day,

-Whose name still echoes in the wind of Dana Point and down
+Whose name still echoes in the wind of Dana Point and the warp

 Always changes, and J Paul, student of the way things move,